SoloDevNZ/hashnode/clho9coq004haspnv9yrx2upe.md

 sudo nano /etc/ssh/sshd_config
 ```

-I edit and save these "sshd\_config" settings:
+I edit, and save, these "sshd\_config" settings:

 ```plaintext
 PermitRootLogin no
 PasswordAuthentication no
 ```

-> NOTE: Other changes I typically include are changing to "Protocol 2" and switching out the default port number for something less obvious.
+> NOTE: Other changes I typically include are enabling "Protocol 2" and switching out the default port number of 22 for something less obvious.

 I restart the "ssh" service: